 The aim of accreditation is to ensure that inspections are carried out in a reliable and consistent manner, and that those conducting them possess the right skills and act independently.
 This is audited by Swedac through regular site visits.

 Products are allowed to move freely within the EU providing they meet requirements for health, safety and the environment, amongst others.

 Designated authorities are responsible for market surveillance, which means monitoring the market and taking action against manufacturers and companies that market products not meeting the requirements in force.
 Relevant action may be, for example, decisions on sales bans, product withdrawal or fines.

-In Sweden, there are 16 authorities with such responsibilities for market surveillance, and Swedac is responsible for the coordination of market surveillance in Sweden.
-Amongst other things, this takes place through the Market Surveillance Council, in which the market surveillance authorities as well as the National Board of Trade and the Swedish Customs are represented.
+In Sweden, there are 19 authorities with such responsibilities for market surveillance, and Swedac is responsible for the coordination of market surveillance in Sweden.

 Swedac is the regulatory and supervisory authority in the field of metrology.
 This means that Swedac is responsible for the surveillance of various businesses making use of weights and measures in any form.

 The surveillance includes conducting market surveillance.
 Amongst other things, this involves checking that scales and pre-packaged products meet the stipulated requirements.

 Several of Swedac’s regulations are based on directives from the EU.
 One such directive is the Measuring Instruments Directive.
 The Measuring Instruments Directive covers several different measuring instruments such as water meters, electricity meters, automatic weighing instruments, fuel pumps and taxi meters.